Intilery/intilery.github.io/docs/guides/contents.md

 ## Where you can track

 Intilery supports several ways to implement tracking.
 The two most common are to use *device-based* or *server-based* libraries.
-You can use Intilery device-based libraries, such as JavaScript, iOS, and Android (iOS and Android comming soon), to make calls on users’ browsers or mobile devices.
-You can also track data server side by calling the Intilery REST API.